stephengold/Minie/README.md

 Jiggling is mostly noticeable for sharp-edged bodies (such as boxes) resting on uneven surfaces, under high gravity.
-The higher the gravity (in psu per second squared), the shorter the simulation time step (in seconds) needs to be.
+The higher the gravity (in psu per second squared), the shorter the time step (in seconds) needs to be.
-For efficient and realistic simulation of Earth-like gravity (9.8 m/s) with the default margin (0.04 psu) and time step (0.0167 seconds), the psu should be 0.3 meters or larger.
+For efficient and realistic simulation of Earth-like gravity (9.8 m/s^2) with the default margin (0.04 psu) and time step (0.0167 seconds), the psu should be 0.3 meters or larger.
 This puts a soft lower limit on the dimensions (in psu) of dynamic bodies.